 This is part of a series of posts from my quest to run a half marathon in all 50 states.
 Alabama was my 23rd state.

 When I read this blurb about the Kaiser Realty Coastal Half-Marathon, I thought this was a good race for me: “Why run it.
 For the wildlife.
 At this backcountry race across the trails of the 6,150-acre Gulf State Park and wildlife reserve, don’t be surprised if you spot a great horned owl or gopher tortoise along the route.
 The mostly flat course meanders beside swamps, beaches, and rivers, and finishers will be rewarded with local seafood cuisine.”
 How could I resist?
-I signed up immediately.
+I signed up immediately for the 2011 race.

 My family and I relaxed in Orange Beach before and after the race.
 Orange Beach is a clean area with powder white sand and not overly touristy.
 There aren’t a lot of hotels (not sure if there are any really) in the area so I suggest searching airbnb or renting a condo or beach house through Wyndham Vacation Rentals.
 The race is held on Thanksgiving weekend so it’s typically quiet then but the weather is still pretty warm.
 It’s a great place for a racecation!